Thornborough Henges

-In recent decades, there has been public concern about the impact on the ritual landscape of quarrying by Tarmac.
+Concern over the impact on the ritual landscape of quarrying by Tarmac in the 21st century, led to negotiations between Tarmac and Historic England.
 Following an agreement originally reached in 2016, the two henges owned by Tarmac, as well as surrounding land owned by local company Lightwater Holdings, passed into the control of Historic England in 2023.
-The site will be managed by English Heritage and will be publicly accessible.
-The third henge remains in private ownership.
+The site is now managed by English Heritage and is publicly accessible.
+The third, most northerly, henge remained in private ownership at the time of the original agreement but in February 2024 English Heritage announced that it had acquired it.

+Location

+The Thornborough Henges are located on a plateau above the River Ure near the village of Thornborough in North Yorkshire, England.

 Cursus

 The cursus is the oldest and largest ancient monument at Thornborough.
 It is almost a mile in extent and runs from Thornborough village, under the (later) central henge and terminates close to the River Ure in a broadly east/west alignment, 5 mi north-west of Ripon.

 Cursuses are perhaps the most enigmatic of ancient monuments.
 They typically comprise two parallel ditches, the larger of which can be a mile or more in extent, cut to create a "cigar-shaped" enclosure.
 Typically, burial mounds and mortuary enclosures are found alongside cursus monuments, indicating that they probably had a ceremonial function.
 Its age and status, alongside other ancient monuments of its kind, has led to the site being labelled as "the Stonehenge of the North".